Get access to everything we publish when you sign up for Outside+ Join Today!.

 Q: I maintain my weight and feel best when I avoid gluten and all grains.
 I don’t miss the taste of bread, but I do miss the convenience of making sandwiches for quick lunches, especially on warmer days.
-Are there any grain-free substitutes that could help me fix easy-to-make “sandwiches”?
+Are there any breadless sandwich substitutes that could help?

-A: The short answer is: Yes!
+A: The short answer is: Yes, there are plenty of wonderful breadless alternatives that make delicious sandwiches!
 If you bake, try making grain-free tortillas or sliceable bread out of almond flour, ground flaxseeds, and/or coconut flour.
-If you don’t bake-or if you want a quicker alternative—think outside the box and get creative by using vegetables or fruit as alternatives for wraps and buns.
+If you don’t bake-or if you want a quicker alternative—think outside the box and get creative by using vegetables or fruit as breadless alternatives for wraps and buns.
 These seven produce-based ideas can help you get started.

 1. Lettuce wraps.
-For convenience and versatility, nothing beats using large lettuce leaves, such as romaine or Bibb, as tortilla or bread substitutes.
+For convenient and versatile breadless sandwiches, nothing beats using large lettuce leaves, such as romaine or Bibb.
 Wrap burgers with them, or make BLT (bacon, lettuce, and tomato) “sandwiches,” taco lettuce wraps, fajita wraps, tuna salad wraps, or lettuce cups with Asian-based fillings.

 Steam collards until they’re bright and tender, then pat dry before filling.

 3. Endive boats.
 Buy green or red endive bulbs, cut off the base, and use the leaves as super-low-carb boats with the filling of your choice.
 They can serve as appetizers or light meals.
 Try them with chicken or tuna salad, or chopped cooked shrimp with diced cucumber, pineapple, cilantro, and lime juice.